-Secondly, we propose several extensions based on an macro expansion mechanism.
-The most important part in this section is the construction of a named mental state transformer, which utilizes the previously introduced plain mental state transformer extension.
+Secondly, we propose several extensions based on a macro expansion mechanism.
+The most important one is the construction of a named mental state transformer, which utilizes the previously introduced plain mental state transformer extension.
 Named mental state transformers provide a powerful means for agent program decomposition and modularization.
 To define the precise meaning of this construct, we also provide a translation to denotational semantics of standard mst's.

-Finally, we sketch several other, rather trivial, extensions based on macro expansion, which show the way how to further enrich and simplify the programming language syntax.
+Finally, we mention several other, rather trivial, extensions based on macro expansion, which show the way how to further enrich and simplify the programming language syntax.
+More detailed description can be found in the extended version [10].